-With the termination of these contracts, the charity activities became concentrated on the contract it has with GamCare for the delivery of counselling services to problem gamblers.
+In 2018 the Charity activities concentrated on the contract it has with GamCare for the delivery of counselling services to problem gamblers.

 The Board is conscious that the link between the charity's object and its activities needs to be strengthened and is actively exploring various avenues to do so including a change in the charity's objects, new service contracts and the integration of the charity into a larger charitable company.